 Actions and outcomes

-Action: The Safe Patient Care Act 2015 (nurse to patient and midwife to patient ratios) delivers on a key election commitment of the Victorian Government, ensuring ratios are maintained in public hospitals.
+Action: The Safe Patient Care Act 2015 (nurse to patient and midwife to patient ratios) will help ensure ratios are maintained in public hospitals.

 Outcome: This act has been enacted and legislated.